Ruta8/Klaipeda-apartment-scraper-package/README.md

 # Klaipeda apartment scraping package

 This project is a Python package that scrapes https://domoplius.lt/ website for apartments that are for sale in Klaipeda.
-This website was chosen because it lists more apartments in Klaiped than other real estate websites.
+This website was chosen because it lists more apartments in Klaipeda than other real estate websites.
 The package is intended to meet all expected Python package standards: clean code, tests, documentation.

 The Scraper loops through these steps for every page number until it reaches the page_limit, which can be specified when creating a new object based on Scraper class: